LIFETIME DEAL — LIMITED TIME

 Marketing your play

-Utilize social media, create engaging posters, and consider partnerships with local theaters or art organizations to spread the word.
+I like to keep it simple: share rehearsals, post character teasers, and highlight what makes the story different.
+Use social media, create posters, and consider partnerships with local theaters or arts organizations to spread the word.

 Resources for Playwrights